5 Marriage and Family Therapy Courses

 - Practicum

-Marriage and family therapy (MFT) is an incredible career path.
-Therapists help individuals become their best selves and participate in the mending of couples and families.
+As you can likely already tell, marriage and family therapy (MFT) is an incredible career.
 This career path officially begins with a master’s degree in marriage and family therapy.
-Here are five of the core classes MFT students can expect to take.
+Here are five of the core classes MFT students can expect to take…

 One of the first courses to expect in any MFT program is an overview of the theories of the field.
 In order to fully understand the practice of MFT in the present day, students must have a firm grasp of the theories that inform it and why this field was created in the first place.
 Marriage and Family Therapy was actually modeled after the biological theory of homeostasis, which suggest that organisms are constantly working to return to their baseline states.
 Therapeutically speaking, people and groups are constantly trying to fight the changes that happen as they move through life and their various relationships and environments.
 Many theories have branched out of this through time in order to further explain marital and family relationships, how they are shaped by individual members, and how they differ in different cultures and communities.